namkyodai/assetmetrics/exampleSite/content/english/project/2020hankyu.md

 The project has been conducted within 3 weeks including 1-2 weeks jointed visual inspection and assessment to the site and 1 week analyzing and reporting the findings.

-Based on the findings, the team has helped the Client in arriving at optimal decision regarding the strategy on commercial negociation with the building's owners.
+Based on the findings, the team has helped the Client in arriving at optimal decision regarding the strategy on commercial negotiation with the building's owners.

 ### Objectives
 - Visual Inspection